zhf883680/ha_xiaomi_home/README.md

 ### Method 2: [HACS](https://hacs.xyz/)

-HACS > Overflow Menu > Custom repositories > Repository: https://github.com/XiaoMi/ha_xiaomi_home.git & Category: Integration > ADD > Xiaomi Home in New or Available for download section of HACS > DOWNLOAD
+HACS > Overflow Menu > Custom repositories > Repository: https://github.com/XiaoMi/ha_xiaomi_home.git & Category or Type: Integration > ADD > Xiaomi Home in New or Available for download section of HACS > DOWNLOAD

 > Xiaomi Home has not been added to the HACS store as a default yet.
 It's coming soon.